Installing using Docker¶

 Overriding settings from the data volume¶

-You can create a file at /app/data/settings-override.py
+You can create a file at /app/data/settings-override.py, i.e. at the

 root of the data volume, to extend or override settings